 Monthly search volume is calculated using SEMrush and is the average monthly searches for a keyword in search engines.
 You'll want to look for topics and subtopics that are generating monthly volume already, but keep in mind that some of these phrases might be difficult to rank for.

 Difficulty is an estimation of the difficulty you will face breaking into the front page of search results for this topic.
-This score is measured on a 100 point scale, meaning it's easier to see success with topics that have lower scores.
+This score is measured on a 100 point scale, meaning it's easier to see success with keywords that have lower scores.

 Why do my validation metrics read No data?If your subtopic keyword validation metrics don’t populate with any data, possible reasons include: